 - Raise the motorcycle with the rear lifting gear. ( p.
-109) - Lift the motorcycle with the front lifting gear. ( p.
-110) - Cover the motorcycle with a tarp or similar cover that is permeable to air.
+113) - Cover the motorcycle with a tarp or similar cover that is permeable to air.

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.
 Avoid running the engine for a short time only.
 Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and exhaust system to rust.